What's a Club Race?

 Lots!
 Roll cages, race seats, window nets, fire systems etc., are all required.
 That stuff is just to meet the safety requirements.
 If you hope to be even remotely competitive, there are numerous things you should do to your car, even in the stock classes.
 Down load a copy of the rules off of the PCA National web site (www.pca.org) for more info on car mods.
 Your car will be issued a logbook and will be thoroughly inspected at its first event for both safety and rules compliance.
 You will be required to do an annual compliance check every year after that.

-The Snell helmet specifications will be changed to require SA2005 or SA2010.
+The Snell helmet specifications have been changed to require SA2005 or SA2010.
 Also allowed: FIA 8860-2004, SFI 31.1, or BS6658-85 type A/FR.
 Helmets certified to specifications other than Snell must be within 10 years of the date of manufacture.
-Updating the Snell specification will be effective June 1, 2011.
+Updating the Snell specification are effective June 1, 2011.
 This conforms to the past practice of giving the manufactures enough time to make all sizes available through retail channels.
 Please note that motorcycle rated helmets do not meet this standard and are not allowed.
-Also an approved drivers suit, shoes, gloves, Nomex socks and some type of head and neck restraint is highly recommended and will probably be required in the near future.
+Also an approved drivers suit, shoes, gloves, Nomex socks and some type of head and neck restraint are mandantory.

-Entry fees vary from about $250-$500.
-However that is just the start.
+Race entry fees vary from about $350-$700.
+However, that is just the start.
 Figure a minimum of two nights in a hotel plus travel, gas, food, etc. In reality, you should budget $1000 for the weekend, with no car damage and if you can make a set of tires last at least two races.

 Where do I register for a Club Racing weekend ?